 I am feeling ill today, should I receive the vaccination?

 Individuals who are moderately or severely ill with or without fever should usually wait until they recover before getting the flu vaccine.
 Employees with a fever and/or influenza symptoms should stay at home until they are fever free for 24 without the use of fever-reducing medication such as Tylenol.

 Can my family member come to Washington University for a free seasonal flu vaccination?

 Family members are not included in the Washington University vaccination program.
 However, some hospitals and service organizations have community events with free flu vaccinations.

-My employee or coworker has flu symptoms – what should I do?
+My classmate has flu symptoms – what should I do?

 If they have a fever (over 100.4F) and respiratory or gastrointestinal symptoms, they should not be at work.
-Inform their manager and Occupational Health.
+Inform Student Health Service at 314-362-3523.

 I got the flu from the flu shot last time.